 The way they use “Aotearoa” now with impunity in every interaction with the public shows an arrogant and entitled lack of respect for New Zealanders.
 Do not be surprised when they soon argue that the fact that the name “Aotearoa” is in common usage “proves” New Zealanders accept it and therefore the time to change it permanently has arrived.

-They fail to see the irony in the fact that they block from the public sphere anyone who protests.
+to see the irony in the fact that they block from the public sphere anyone

 We must continue to protest, loud and clear.